Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/blobmanagementoptions/setpresentationlockingbehavior/_index.md

 ---
 title: setPresentationLockingBehavior
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/blobmanagementoptions/setpresentationlockingbehavior/
+url: /php-java/aspose.slides/blobmanagementoptions/setpresentationlockingbehavior/
 ---

-## setPresentationLockingBehavior(int value)  function
+## setPresentationLockingBehavior(int value)  method

  This property defines if an instance of the Presentation class can be an owner of the source - file or stream during the instance lifetime.
 If the instance is an owner, it locks the source.
 This helps to improve memory consumption and performance while working with BLOBs, but the source (stream or file) can't be changed during Presentation's instance lifetime.

+### Returns
+void

 ---